Adaptive Tool Use in Large Language Models with Meta-Cognition Trigger: Approach

-With an accurate meta-cognition probe, we design a decision-making strategy based on detection results.
-For a given query, the LLM generates a response of $m$ tokens, each assigned a meta-cognition score across $n$ layers, forming a detection array of size $(m, n)$.
+With an accurate meta-cognition probe, we design a decision-making strategy based on the detection results.
+For a given query, the LLM generates a response of $m$ tokens, each with a meta-cognition score across $n$ layers, forming a detection array of size $(m, n)$.
 The final decision—"Yes" (use external tools/RAG) or "No" (respond independently)—is derived from this array.

-\paragraph{Reducing $m$ to 1.} We examine various prompting strategies (detailed in {Appendix~\ref{app:sec:extend_results}) and find that the Yes/No+Explanation strategy, where the model answers with "Yes" or "No" followed by a brief explanation, yields the best performance.
-Therefore, we focus on the first token of the model's response as it provides a clear signal of whether the model decides to rely on external tools.
-Extracting the meta-cognition score of the first token to represent the whole response simplifies our decision-making process, as calculating an overall meta-cognition score for the entire response is challenging due to varying response lengths and content across different queries.
-Since the model always responds with "Yes" or "No" as the first token, basing the trigger mechanism on the first token's meta-cognition score is both reasonable and practical.
+\paragraph{Reducing $m$ to 1.} We examine various prompting strategies (detailed in Appendix~\ref{app:sec:extend_results}) and find that the Yes/No+Explanation strategy, where the model answers with "Yes/No" followed by a brief explanation, yields the best performance.
+Hence, we focus on the first token of the model's response, as it provides a clear signal of whether the model decides to rely on external tools.
+Extracting the meta-cognition score of the first token to represent the whole response simplifies our decision-making process, since calculating an overall meta-cognition score for the entire response is challenging due to varying response lengths and content across different queries.
+As the model consistently responds with "Yes/No" as the first token, basing the trigger mechanism on the first token's meta-cognition score is both reasonable and practical.

-\paragraph{Reducing $n$ to 1.} In \citet{zou2023representation} and \citet{liu2024ctrla}, a mean score from multiple probes' results is usually used to represent the token's final quantification.
-However, our experiments show that scores predicted by different probes vary significantly, and simply averaging multiple scores does not yield accurate results.
-We found that probes in shallower layers (\eg layer -5 to -2) tend to be more effective, with appropriate score distributions, ranges, and lower variances.
-Therefore, we select a single probe with the highest classification accuracy in the layer -5 to -2 (as shown in Figure \ref{fig:probes_comparison}) as the final predictor.
+\paragraph{Reducing $n$ to 1.} In \citet{zou2023representation} and \citet{liu2024ctrla}, a mean score from multiple probes' results is typically used to represent the token's final quantification.
+However, our experiments show that scores predicted by different probes vary significantly, and simply averaging them does not yield accurate results.
+We found that probes in shallower layers (\eg layers -5 to -2) tend to be more effective, with appropriate score distributions, ranges, and lower variances.
+Therefore, we select the single probe with the highest classification accuracy within layers -5 to -2 (as shown in Figure~\ref{fig:probes_comparison}) as the final predictor.

-With meta-cognition scores distilled into a single scalar value, we apply the dual-thresholding strategy shown in Figure \ref{fig:algo_overview} to determine the optimal thresholds, $l_{yes}$ and $l_{no}$, using validation data.
-These thresholds are then applied to the test data.